davidangelov/hpce-2015-cw2/readme.md

 documentation (`man curl`, or `info curl`).
-If they exist, the info pages are usually more detailed and better structured (and the man page may just be a [stub](http://xkcd.com/912/), though some tools only have man pages).
+If they exist, the info pages are usually more detailed and better structured (and the man page may just be a [stub](http://xkcd.com/912/), though some tools only have man pages.

 Here we are specifying that the file should be downloaded to the `packages` directory.
 Once curl finishes, do `ls packages`